saumyap24/aws-solutions-architect-associate-notes/Storage/storage.md

     - Athena provides simplified flexible way to analyze petabytes of data where it lives
     - Analyze data or build applications from an S3 data lake and 30 data sources, including on-premises data sources or other cloud systems using SQL or Python

+---
+## Storage Gateway
+---

+- Use Cases:
+    1. disaster recovery
+    2. backup and restore
+    3. tiered storage
+    4. on-premises cache and low-latency file access

+- S3 File Gateway
+    - S3 buckets are accessible using the NFS and SMB protocol
+    - Most recently used data is cached in the file gateway
+    - Supports S3 standard, S3 Standard IA, S3 One ZOne A, S3 Intelligent Tiering
+    - Transition to S3 Glacier using a Lifecycle Policy

 ## Amazon Fsx vs EFS
 ---